The Bachelorette Canada: Season 1

 The season premiered on September 13, 2016.
 This season features 28-year-old Jasmine Lorimer, a hairstylist and from Kenora, Ontario.
 Despite getting engaged during the finale, Wendt and Lorimer announced in April 2017, 11 months after their engagement (five months after it aired for viewers), that they had amicably parted ways.

 Contestants

 The contestants were announced on August 9, 2016.

 Biographical information according to W Network's official series site, plus footnoted additions.

 Future appearances

 The Bachelor Winter Games

 Benoit Beauséjour-Savard and Kevin Wendt were chosen to compete at The Bachelor Winter Games as Team Canada.
-Benoit quit episode 2.
-Kevin W. and his partner, Ashley Iaconetti won and were in a relationship.
+Beauséjour-Savard quit episode 2.
+Wendt and his partner, Ashley Iaconetti won and were in a relationship.

 Bachelor in Paradise

-Benoit and Kevin W. both later returned to compete on the fifth season of Bachelor in Paradise.
-Benoit was eliminated week 3.
-Kevin W. split from Astrid Loch week 6, although they got back together after filming wrapped.
+Beauséjour-Savard and Wendt both later returned to compete on the fifth season of Bachelor in Paradise.
+Beauséjour-Savard was eliminated week 3.
+Wendt split from Astrid Loch week 6, although they got back together after filming wrapped.

 Bachelor in Paradise Canada

 Mike Ogilvie, Chris Kotelmach and David Pinard later competed in the inaugural season of Bachelor in Paradise Canada.
-Chris and David were eliminated week 2.
-Mike split from Stacy Johnson week 4.
-Kevin W. also returned as the bartender for the show.
+Kotelmach and Pinard were eliminated week 2.
+Ogilvie split from Stacy Johnson week 4.
+Wendt also returned as the bartender for the show.